aldesantis/alessandro.codes/src/content/Evergreen notes/Information quality is decision quality.md

 This explains why intelligent people sometimes make stupid decisions.

-In fact, _really_ intelligent people are constantly at work to improve the quantity and the quality of their information and [[Eliminate bias systematically]].
+In fact, _really_ intelligent people are constantly at work to improve the quantity and the quality of their information and [[Evergreen notes/Eliminate bias systematically]].
 When making a decision, they are not just considering the available information but also wondering what other information they might need right now.

 ## References